#ACTRIMS2020 – Early Trial Data Support CNM-Au8 Improving Vision, Physical Abilities

 Preclinical tests in mice demonstrated that CNM-Au8 stimulates the production of new myelin, and increases the number of myelin-wrapped nerve fibers in the brain and spinal cord, allowing animals to recover motor skills.

-VISIONARY-MS (NCT03536559) is an ongoing Phase 2 trial investigating the efficacy and safety of CNM-Au8 as a remyelinating and neuroprotective treatment for adults with vision problems as a result of relapsing-remitting MS (RRMS).
+VISIONARY-MS (NCT03536559) is an ongoing Phase 2 trial investigating the efficacy and safety of CNM-Au8 as a remyelinating and neuroprotective treatment for adults with vision problems as a result of replacing MS, which includes relapsing-remitting and secondary progressive disease.

 Eligible patients must have chronic optic neuropathy (damage to the optic nerve), with visual impairment and no episodes of acute optic neuritis within six months prior to entering the trial, as well as non-active disease (defined as no MS relapses) within the previous three months.